verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Default: `null`

-Override the command rust-analyzer uses to run build scripts and build procedural macros.
+Override the command verus-analyzer uses to run build scripts and build procedural macros.
 The command is required to output json and should therefore include `--message-format=json` or a similar option.